mdaines/viz-js/README.md

 - twopi
 - fdp

-These formats are known to be supported:
+These formats are supported:

+- svg
 - xdot
 - plain
 - ps